-- Don’t use reduced salt soy sauce or tamari – one of the functions of fish sauce is to add salt to a dish.
+- You don’t want to use reduced salt soy sauce or tamari – one of the functions of fish sauce is to add salt to a dish.
 Think of fish sauce and chilli as Thai salt and pepper!

-Check out some more vegan Thai recipes while you’re here!
+Check out these Thai recipes while you’re here!

 Of course, you can use mai nam pla in other Asian dishes too, and mixed with a bit of nam prik pao, it makes a great dipping sauce.